-In our 2021 Workforce Survey, we again asked questions about how agencies are communicating with their clients.
+In our latest insurance workforce survey, we again asked questions about how agencies are communicating with their clients.
 As we’ve heard before, agencies value their communication and are finding more and different ways to stay in touch.
 We also heard from insurance professionals who are leveraging social media into their communications.
 Finally, we heard loud and clear that agencies want more opportunities to meet with their clients to discuss how to best match coverage to individual needs.

 Most of the insurance professionals who took our survey reported using email (87%) and the phone (76%) for client communications.
 In the previous year’s survey, 97% reported using email and 95% the phone.
 Previously only 16% reported using a portal/app and that number increased to 38% in our recent survey.

 This decrease in email/phone usage, coupled with the increase in portal/app usage, shows agencies are diversifying how they communicate with their clients.

 While email continues to be a powerful way to stay in touch, interfaces that allow for self-service and two-way communications are quickly becoming the norm for small business.
 The agencies that are using portals and apps designed specifically for insurance are enjoying the efficiencies that accompany this InsurTech along with better-informed clients.

 Social media has an impact

 Social media has quickly become ubiquitous in the small business marketing space and agencies are starting to embrace it as a channel to connect with clients.

 One in four respondents reported using social media as a method of communication.
 This means they are using various spaces to interact with the community, tell stories, support local charities and sports teams, and show pictures and videos.
 Agencies using social media well are interacting with their clients outside of the office and are benefiting from being in the communities’ feeds.
 The social media space will continue to explode, and agencies who are not yet posting and tweeting will hopefully soon discover the difference a social media presence can make for their small business.